 John Levi talks about his emotional encounter with Korean citizens in Heungnam.
-Fleeing the war zone, many Korean citizens looked for any way out of the war zone with backs that were loaded with children and anything they could carry.
-John Levi saw the plight of his people, the Native American people, in the same struggle that many Koreans had to endure during the war.
+Fleeing the war zone, many Korean citizens looked for any way out with backs that were loaded with children and anything they could carry.
+He shares how he saw the plight of his people, the Native American people, in the same struggle that many Koreans had to endure during the war.

 While in the Combat Engineer Battalion

 John McWaters shares that while near Heungnam, he provided jackhammers and an air compressor truck to some Marines who needed help breaking up large rocks.
 He reported to General Oliver Prince Smith and assisted him with running the equipment.
 He recalls the general looking up and thanking God for his help.

 Leo C. Jackey